joeywu63/action_item_manager/README.md

 Team managers are able to see an additional piece of information for action items belonging to their team.
 On an action item page, there is a box displaying **Completed by x/y members**, where x is the number of team members who have marked this item as complete, and y is the size of the team.
+This label is also clickable.
+Managers can click onto the label to see more details on the users that have completed the action item.

 ### Creating new action items

 Team managers are able to create new action items for their teams.
 They can set the title, description and due date on creation.
 To create a new Action Item, navigate to **Teams > Team Name > Create Action Item**, fill out the information and assign it to the team.
 The new action item will default to Incomplete and can be found in the **Action Items** tab.

+### Deleting action items

+Team managers are able to delete existing action items.
+When viewing action items for a specific team, there is a delete button allowing managers to remove action items from the system.

 ### Adding and removing members from the team